 5 ways sleep (and your mattress) affect your brain

 Does sleep affect how smart you feel?
 How many hours of sleep do you need to feel smart?
-Ever slept on it and woke up with a smart solution to your challenge or problem?
+Ever slept on it and woken up with a smart solution to your challenge?

-Scientists believe that our brains use sleep to sort and clean much like the nightshift crew at Target cleans up after a busy day of selling.
-The aisles are tidied, everythings put away and the stuff thats not selling is moved to the backroom.
-When we dont get the sleep we need, our messy brains actually start to fall apart, as seen through brain imaging technologies.
+Scientists believe that our brains use sleep to sort and clean – like how nightshift crew at Target cleans up after a busy selling day.
+The aisles are tidied, everything’s put away and the overflow is moved to the backroom.
+When we don’t get the sleep we need to do this sorting, our messy brains actually start to fall apart, as seen through brain imaging technologies.

 So how can you sleep (and maybe a new mattress) make you smarter?
 If being smart is tied to better sleep, quality and quantity is tied directly to your mattress.
 A 2011 survey of 1,500 Americans found that 92% of us feel a comfortable mattress is very important to a good night’s sleep.
 And yet so many people climb into a bed that’s more of a torture device than a soothing sanctuary.

 You wouldn’t get into a car without brakes, right?
 You wouldn’t tolerate a fridge that couldn’t keep food cool, right?
 But night after night, many of us climb into a bed that’s not only killing our chance of a good night’s sleep – it’s actually making us stupid.

 If your mattress has seen better nights, we’ve found 5 benefits of sleeping on a new mattress